 “We are constantly seeking solutions to increase the recycled materials in our packaging in a way that makes sense from a business as well as a sustainability point of view.”AB InBev’s Procurement Director for the East Africa Business Unit – Jacques Els

-Although PET is recyclable, the proportion of recycled content in a finished product is typically lower than other materials such as glass or stainless steel.
+Although PET is recyclable, the proportion of recycled content in a finished product is typically lower than other materials such as glass.

 PET also contributes to higher carbon emissions than other materials throughout its lifecycle, notes Daily News Tanzania.

-The use of the highly sustainable, light-weight, stainless-steel and recyclable can, will enable the brewer to prevent 166 tonnes of virgin plastic and 10 tonnes of high-density polyethylene (HDPE) from reaching the landfills.
+The use of the highly sustainable, light-weight, aluminium and recyclable can, will enable the brewer to prevent 166 tonnes of virgin plastic and 10 tonnes of high-density polyethylene (HDPE) from reaching the landfills.

 “We are constantly seeking solutions to increase the recycled materials in our packaging in a way that makes sense from a business as well as a sustainability point of view.